 - Equipment and staff for graveside services

-- Facilities and staff for funeral ceremony in a church, our chapel, or another facility (excludes rental fees)
+- Facilities and staff for the funeral ceremony in a church, chapel, or another facility. (excludes rental fees)

 - Memorial book